Dora Bakoyannis: Remarkable incidents

 On December 13, 2002, two months after taking office as mayor of Athens, an assassination attempt was made on her by a perpetrator who was considered mentally disturbed.

 In March 2021, the driver of her guard team killed a 23 year old man outside the Hellenic Parliament and the driver fled so as not to be found.
 The police drove the eyewitnesses away from the scene of the accident.

 Personal life

-In December 1974, she was married to journalist Pavlos Bakoyannis and later gave birth to their two children, Alexia and Kostas.
+In December 1974, she married journalist Pavlos Bakoyannis and later gave birth to their two children, Alexia and Kostas.
 In 1977, she took examinations at the Ministry of Economic Coordination and was appointed in the Department of European Economic Community Affairs.
 When her father was elected leader of New Democracy in 1984, she served as chief of staff until 1989.
-On 26 September 1989, her husband, who had been elected a member of the Hellenic Parliament in the June 1989 election, was assassinated by members of the terrorist group Revolutionary Organization 17 November, as he entered his office building.
-She was married to businessman Isidoros Kouvelos in 1998, but she retains her late husband's surname.
+On 26 September 1989, her husband, who had been elected a member of the Hellenic Parliament in the June 1989 election and was the chief architect for the Andreas Papandreou indictment for Koskotas scandal, was assassinated by members of the terrorist group Revolutionary Organization 17 November, as he entered his office building.
+She later married businessman Isidoros Kouvelos in 1998, but retains her late husband's surname.
+Her second husband is currently the president of the Hellenic Olympic Committee.

-On October 18, 2021 she revealed that she has been diagnosed with multiple myeloma - a type of cancer of white blood cells.
+On October 18, 2021, she revealed that she had been diagnosed with multiple myeloma - a type of cancer of white blood cells.